Pselen/Paddlify/README.md

 # Paddlify
-Paddilify is a small game like the old game 'Brick Breaker'.
+Paddilify is a small game like the old game 'Brick Breaker' which is written in Java for Object Oriented Software Design course.